dudeofx/webassembly-fetch-example/README.md

 # webassembly-fetch-example
 A working example of using emscripten's fetch API to save and load raw data from the cloud.
-The WASM code maintains a simple queue to handle asyncronous code.
+The WASM code maintains a simple queue to handle asyncronous the requests.
 The back-end is a simple PHP script.
 The data is saved and loaded from a file as opposed to using a SQL database.

 NOTE: To make it as simple as possible when saving data, I take everything on the request body and just dump it to a file.
 I created a propietary method called 'SPECIAL'.
-I was going to use 'POST' but I didn't want to complicate things with encoding data or worry about other specifications POST or PUT would requiere.
+I was going to use 'POST' but I didn't want to complicate things with encoding data or worry about other specifications POST or PUT would require.

 ## Quick Start
 Run build.sh to compile the example.
 This will create two files: